 If English isn't your first language, our courses may not be the right fit for you.
 I'm often criticized for saying this, but it's beyond the scope of our transcription training to teach ESL students.
 I don't say this to insult or demean anyone because I firmly believe that anyone can do anything that they commit to accomplishing.
 However, ask any of our students and they'll tell you that English grammar and punctuation are the most challenging aspects of our training.
 It'll be even more difficult for those who aren't native English speakers.

 See this expanded FAQ for more: Can Anyone Become a Transcriptionist?

 Yes!
 First, you have to realize your confidence will improve a thousand fold once you know what you're doing.
-That's where Level 1 and Level 2 come in -- you've got to learn the theory and practice before you can market and get clients.
+That's where Level 1, Level 2 and Level 3 come in -- you've got to learn the theory and practice before you can market and get clients.
 Imagine trying to find clients for your cake-baking company ... without having any idea how to bake cakes!
 On the other hand, if you learn and train to become a master baker, your confidence will flourish.

 We are not a job placement agency, but we do provide you all the tools and resources necessary to find work as a transcriptionist.
 As part of your course fee, you receive step-by-step tutorials (including videos) on how to find clients (even on YouTube!), how to apply for transcription company jobs (which are a lower-paying option but still good experience), and how to build a website to market yourself.